 Entertainer of the Year: Keith Urban (long-awaited and much deserved!)

-Despite the obvious lack of females up for Entertainer of the Year, I’m so happy and proud that Keith Urban won because not only is he very talented and works hard, he sticks up for women and takes them out on the road with him.
-So, hopefully, there will be some female nominees next year, but if anyone had to win I’m so proud and glad that it is Keith.
+Despite the glaringly obvious lack of women up for Entertainer of the Year, I’m so happy and proud that Keith Urban won.
+Not only is he very talented and a harder worker, but he sticks up for the women.
+He takes them out on the road with him and champions their music online.
+Hopefully, there will be some women nominees next year, but if anyone had to win I’m glad that it is Keith.

 My Favorite Performances